cbdevnet/midimonster/backends/rtpmidi.md

 ### The `rtpmidi` backend

 This backend provides read-write access to RTP MIDI streams, which transfer MIDI data over the network.
-Notably, it has native support in Apple devices.
+Notably, RTP MIDI has native support in Apple devices including their tablets.

 As the specification for RTP MIDI does not normatively indicate any method for session management, most vendors define their own standards for this.